Pre Dentistry, Pre Medicine, Pre Physician Assistant, and Pre Veterinary Medicine

 Aaron Terranova, Associate Professor, Department of Kinesiology

 Students should declare the appropriate Pre-professional interest track by using the form provided on our SpartanConnect website (https://spartancentral.uncg.edu/forms/pre-professional-interest-tracks/).
 Students with these declared interest tracks will be assigned to a member of this committee to assist in planning their program of study as their secondary advisor.
-They will also be automatically enrolled in the Pre-professional Programs group in Canvas, which will provide resources and communication about upcoming events, opportunities, and deadlines.
+They will also be automatically enrolled in the (ORG) Pre-professional Programs group in Canvas, which will provide resources and communication about upcoming events, opportunities, and deadlines.

 The admission requirements vary slightly among the various schools and programs.
 For specific information students should review the websites of the medical, dental, and veterinary medical schools to which they are interested in applying.
 Other sources of information are current volumes of Medical School Admission Requirements and Admission Requirements of American Dental Schools.

 Most professional training programs require a core of courses ("prerequisites") that must be completed before admission.
 They can be successfully incorporated into almost any major.
 The choice of major does not significantly affect the student’s probability of admission to a given professional graduate school.
 Students should give consideration to any major that they find interesting and in which they excel.
 Nearly all professional schools require completion of a bachelor’s degree.

 The achievement of outstanding academic credentials should not be accomplished at the expense of sacrificing extracurricular activities.
 Professional programs prefer students who have actively pursued their interests, especially in the areas of leadership, service to under-served populations, and clinical or health-related experiences.
 (Physician assistant and veterinary medicine schools require specified hours of clinical care experiences for competitive application.)

 In addition to course work, virtually all professional schools require some form of standardized test prior to consideration of a student’s admission application.
 These tests are usually taken in the spring before application is made in early summer.
 Medical schools require the Medical College Admission Test (MCAT), dental schools the Dental Admission Test (DAT), and veterinary medicine schools and physician assistant schools the Graduate Record Examination (GRE) Aptitude Test.